The year is winding down, and many people look toward the future – the New Year.

 One great goal to set for this year is to be in control of your devices, especially your mobile phone.

-To achieve this, you can start with setting a simpler, specific goal, such as turning off your phone one night every week.
+To achieve this, you can start by setting a simpler, specific goal, such as turning off your phone one night every week.

-This is especially important if you can relate with Anisa who says:
+This is especially important if you can relate to Anisa, who says: